sflanker/sr2-vizzyplusplus/README.md

  * Split Text - Returns a list of strings by splitting the input on the specified separators.

+## Math Expressions

+ * Advanced Unary Math
+     * exp - Returns the Euler's Number raised to the specified exponent.
+     * sinh - Hyperbolic Sine
+     * cosh - Hyperbolic Cosine
+     * tanh - Hyperbolic Tangent
+     * asinh - Inverse Hyperbolic Sine
+     * acosh - Inverse Hyperbolic Cosine
+     * atanh - Inverse Hyperbolic Tangent

 ## Constant Expressions

 * π - The mathematical constant PI, 3.14159...
 * G - The Universal Gravitation Constant (in cubic meters per kilogram per seconds squared).
 * _e_ - Euler's Number (base of natural logarithms).
 * c - The speed of light in meters per second.

+## Flow Instructions

+ * Continue - Stops the execution of the _current iteration_ through a loop, and _continues_ executing the loop from the top, starting with any state change or condition checks.

 # Contributing